origami envelopes

 Looking for a creative twist on the ordinary envelope?
 Whether you’re wrapping a gift card or sending a special note, making your own origami envelope adds a personal and artistic touch.

-This easy-to-follow tutorial will show you how to fold a traditional Japanese origami envelope.
+This easy-to-follow tutorial will show you how to fold an origami envelope.
 This model is ideal for beginners and fun for crafters of all ages.

 Origami envelopes have a rich heritage in Japan.
-Japanese people use them during celebrations and as elegant and discreet ways to gift money.
+Japanese people use them during celebrations and as an elegant and discreet way to gift money.

-Grab any origami paper you have—colorful, patterned, or even a simple white sheet—and let’s fold together a piece of Japanese culture right at your crafting table!
+Grab any origami paper you have—colorful, patterned, or even a simple white sheet—and let’s fold together this wonderful envelope.

 Step 1

 Start with the white side of the paper facing up.
-Fold in half and unfold.
+Fold in half diagonally, then unfold.

 Step 2

-Fold in half diagonally the other way and unfold.
+Fold in half diagonally the other way, then unfold.

 Step 3

-Fold the two opposite corners to the center point.
+Fold two opposite corners inward so their tips meet at the center point.

 Step 4